LOS ANGELES --

 Assuming an adult prevalence of 1.7 percent and an adult population aged 15 to 49 of over 30 million, it is estimated that there are more than 500,000 persons now living with HIV in Karnataka.
 There is also compelling evidence that the HIV/AIDS epidemic in Karnataka has been growing over the past decade.
 Over the past 10 years, the HIV seropositivity rate among those tested at voluntary HIV testing centers has risen steadily and substantially from 0.2 percent in 1992 to 14.9 percent in 2002 and is currently 22.3 percent in 2003.

 As of December 2002, only 4 percent of the actual number of people living in Asia with HIV/AIDS and requiring anti-retroviral therapy has access to ART.

 "The combination of commitment and expertise in clinical, public health and management skills that are essential for successful HIV treatment programs are brought together by this exciting new partnership," said AHF Global Immunity's Chang.
-"We, too, look forward to a long, continued -- and successful -- partnership in the fight against AIDS in
+"We, too, look forward to a long, continued -- and successful -- partnership in the fight against AIDS in India."

 Source: AIDS Healthcare Foundation